devlemire/employee-list/README.md

 <br />

+Open `App.js` ( `src/Stage 1/App.js` ) and `EmployeeEdtior.js` ( `src/Stage 1/components/EmployeeEdtior/EmployeeEditor.js` ).
 The first error that you should encounter is when clicking on an employee.
 This error is happening when the `selectEmployee` method on `App` gets called from the `employeeList` component.
 What's happening here?
 We're losing our context of `this`.

 First let's cover the data flow to figure out why our context is getting lost.
 Inside of `App.js` we can see on line 37 we are rendering in our `EmployeeList` component with two props.
 One of those props being our `selectEmployee` method on `App`.
 This means that inside of the `employeeList` component it can access the method through `this.props.selectEmployee`.
 We are then using the `selectEmployee` prop on line 13 in `EmployeeList` in combination with an `onClick` event.